acruzmtz/CRUD-FastAPI/README.md

     pip install -r requirements.txt

-if you get an error with mysqlclient library, consult this [documentation](https://pypi.org/project/mysqlclient/) to install in virtualenv in case you have MySQL in your computer.
+if you get an error with the mysqlclient library, check out this [documentation](https://pypi.org/project/mysqlclient/) to install in virtualenv in case you have MySQL on your computer.

 then create your database with your own name and modify the database.py file